grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 ```

-Once again, you are given the opportunity to look at what is going to be destroyed.
+Once again, you are allowed to look at what is going to be destroyed.
 Type 'y' to confirm the destruction:

 ```